 Named for Sir Isaac Brock, a hero from Canada’s past, Brock University offers a dynamic environment fixated on the future.
 Brock’s 21st-century transformation has launched expanded research activity and increased graduate offerings.
 New world-class infrastructure includes the Cairns Family Health and Bioscience Research Complex and the Marilyn I. Walker School of Fine and Performing Arts.
 Almost 600 faculty—many from among the latest generation of scholars—teach 72 undergraduate and nearly 50 master’s and Ph.D. programs.
 More than 18,000 students study across seven faculties in a culture that promotes experiential learning and community outreach.
+The school is located in a UNESCO biosphere reserve in the scenic Niagara region.
 Brock’s huge co-op program places more than 2,150 students annually and enjoys a 98 per cent work-term placement rate—one of the highest in Canada.
-More than 95 per cent of co-op grads find employment with a previous employer.
-“Brock graduates earn national respect in our key disciplinary themes such as health and well-being,” says interim president Tom Traves, “but the fact is all of our programs are fused by a common obsession for experience and excellence.
-Brock is the right size, in the right location, with the right programs.”
+More than 95 per cent of co-op grads find work with a previous employer.
+“Brock aims to support student success through excellence and leadership in teaching and learning, co-op and experiential education programs, research and scholarship, and community engagement,” says president Gervan Fearon.
+“Outstanding student experience is our key focus.
+Our graduates achieve significant professional success and [contribute] to organizations and communities across the country and beyond.”

 • Sport Management: This bachelor program incorporates fieldwork experience, preparing students for sport industry careers including management, marketing, PR, and facility and event management.
 Many grads go on to work for professional sports leagues or major international sporting events.